Strong bounce back witnessed for toll road assets: ICRA

-New Delhi, April 10 (IANS) India's toll roads are likely to witness a 14-15 per cent growth in collections in FY22, ratings agency ICRA said in a report.
+New Delhi: India's toll roads are likely to witness a 14-15 per cent growth in collections in FY22, ratings agency ICRA said in a report.

 Accordingly, this growth will be achieved on a low base following an estimated de-growth of 5-7 per cent in FY21.